Top

 RB_DB_popupfinishlater

-2. Navigate to the Ready Stage and select the segment you want to move to Production Stage, and then click Send to Production.
+2. Go to the Ready Stage and select the segment you want to move to Production Stage, and then click Push to production.

 Was this article helpful?